Itiviti/simple-slack-api/README.md

 # Simple Slack API

 This library allows an aplication to connect to [Slack](http://www.slack.com/) to receive and send messages from any channel as if it were a slack client.

 The main purpose of this library is to build slack bots able to react to channel events without having to configure any web hook.
-For now this library has very limited features and is quite experimental.

 ## Short example